-• The addition of a Chief Security Officer will be instrumental in implementing best practices for the City as it relates to technology security as he/she will lead the mitigation of cyber risks that are prevalent in the current environment.
+The addition of a Chief Security Officer will be instrumental in implementing best practices for the City as it relates to technology security as he/she will lead the mitigation of cyber risks that are prevalent in the current environment.
 Moreover, the cost of this position will indirectly result in decreases to vendor costs as the expertise will be in place to address security issues as they arise.
 These factors will contribute towards a more reliable and secure government, which benefits all citizens of Oakland.

-Provide better customer service with improved service delivery, greater efficiencies, enhanced communication and more effective, high-morale better trained City staff
+Provide better customer service with improved service delivery, greater efficiencies, enhanced communication, and more effective, high-morale, better-trained City staff

-- Plan to finance the cost of updating the Computer Aided Dispatch (CAD) / 911 system for Police and Fire, as well as the second phase of Performance Reporting, Information & Metrics Environment (PRIME) for the Police Department. - Add resources to support employee training and development (citywide and within the Race & Equity Department).
+- Fund the update of the Computer Aided Dispatch (CAD) / 911 system for Police and Fire, as well as the second phase of Performance Reporting, Information & Metrics Environment (PRIME) for the Police Department. - Add resources to support employee training and development (citywide and within the Race & Equity Department).